-16. There will be absolutely NO SMOKING at ANY Grandstand Entertainment event in the Grandstand seating area.

-17. DEMONSTRATIONS/PROTESTS are only permitted on the fairgrounds in the designated area located just east of the old wash rack (17) on Saturday, July 9 from 12:00-1:00 pm.
+- 16. There will be absolutely NO SMOKING at ANY Grandstand Entertainment event in the Grandstand seating area. - 17.
+DEMONSTRATIONS/PROTESTS are only permitted on the fairgrounds in the designated area located just east of the old wash rack (17) any day from 12:00-1:00 pm.
 All demonstrations/protests will be unamplified.